-What facilitates the creation of accounts receivable are sales that the customers do not pay for immediately.
+What facilitates the creation of accounts receivable are sales or purchases that the customers do not pay for immediately.
 For instance, a vehicle company could sell car parts to a nationwide retailer in return for a payment made within the following 30 days.
 Once this transaction is recorded through a journal entry, the vehicle company is considered to have extended a credit line to their buyer instead of taking cash.
 Now, their accounts receivable balance will increase on the balance sheet until such a time that this debt is paid off.

 The collection process, payment terms and period for accounts receivable follows no specific guidelines as every organization establishes their own credit policy.
 Usually, however, businesses will allow a 30-day grace period before the payment is considered late.
 Eventually, the lack of payment will constitute a bad debt expense as the company will have to erase this credit line due to a low likelihood of payment.
 Unfortunately, a bad debt write-off goes against the bottom line of most corporations as it directly reduces the profits.